 How To Make Oregano Tea

-Oregano Tea in a shaped glass jar surrounded by oregano leaves
+oregano tea in a shaped glass jar surrounded by oregano leaves

 Fresh or dried oregano leaves can be used to make oregano tea.
 The procedure and needed tools may vary depending on the type you’ll use.